RickStrahl/Westwind.Scripting/README.md

 ```
 </small>(currently you need to use the `-IncludePreRelease` flag)</small>

-The small `CSharpScriptExecution` class provides an easy way to compile and execute C# code on the fly, using source code provided at runtime.
-This library uses Roslyn to provide compilation services for string based code - and script templates.
+The small library provides an easy way to compile and execute C# code from source code provided at runtime.
+This library uses Roslyn to provide compilation services for string based code via the `CSharpScriptExecution` class and script templates via the `ScriptParser` class.

-This class makes is very easy to integrate simple scripting or text merging features into applications with minimal effort and it provides basic assembly caching so repeated calls don't recompile code.
+This execution class makes is very easy to integrate simple scripting or text merging features into applications with minimal effort.

 #### Features
-* Easy compiled C# code execution for:
+* Easy C# code compilation and execution for:
 	* Code blocks
 	* Full methods (method header/result value)
 	* Full classes (compile and load)
 	* Expressions  (evaluate expressions)
-* Assembly Caching so not every execution generates a new assembly
+* Caching of already compiled code
-* Ability to compile entire classes and execute them
+* Ability to compile entire classes and load, execute them
 * Automatic Assembly Cleanup at shutdown
+* Error Handling
+	* Intercept compilation and execution errors
-* Use Roslyn or Classic C# compiler interchangeably
+	* Detailed compiler error messages
-* Display errors and source and line numbers
+	* Access to compiled output w/ line numbers
 * Roslyn Warmup and Shutdown
-* Small Scripting Engine using Handlebar like C# syntax
+* Template Scripting Engine using Handlebars-like with C# syntax

-This library provides the follwing 'compile and run features':

 #### Execution Features